apache/cassandra/doc/source/cql/ddl.rst

     ALTER TABLE addamsFamily ADD gravesite varchar;

     ALTER TABLE addamsFamily
-           WITH comment = ‘A most excellent and useful table’ AND read_repair_chance = 0.2;
+           WITH comment = 'A most excellent and useful table' AND read_repair_chance = 0.2;

 The ``ALTER TABLE`` statement can: